New Year's Day: Eastern Orthodoxy

 At various stages during the first half of the twentieth century, all countries in Eastern Christendom adopted the Gregorian calendar as their civil calendar but continued, and have continued into modern times, to use the Julian Calendar for ecclesiastical purposes.
 As 1 January (Julian) equates to 14 January (Gregorian), a religious celebration of the New Year on this date may seem strange to Western eyes.

-New Year's Days in other calendars
+New Year's Day in other calendars

-In cultures that traditionally or currently use calendars other than the Gregorian, New Year's Day is often also an important celebration.
+In cultures and religions that traditionally or currently use calendars other than the Gregorian, New Year's Day is often also an important celebration.
 Some countries concurrently use Gregorian and another calendar.
 New Year's Day in the alternative calendar attracts alternative celebrations of that new year: